- Dr Jeevan Sharma

-For appointments outside of my guidence and feedback hours, please email me at: email@example.com
+For appointments outside of my guidance and feedback hours, please email me at firstname.lastname@example.org

-I have broad interests in a) changing norms and forms of international development, global health, human rights and humanitarian response; b) labour migration, border crossing and citizenship; society, c) culture and politics of South Asia; and d) socio-economic-political transition in Nepal and the Himalaya.
+I have broad interests in a) changing norms and forms of international development, global health, human rights, and humanitarian response; b) labour migration, border crossing and citizenship, c) culture and politics of South Asia; and d) socio-economic-political transition in Nepal and the Himalaya.

-I have carried out ethnographic fieldwork in Nepal, India, Sri Lanka and Malawi.
-I have extensively researched on labour migration, borders, foreign aid funded development projects, Maoist conflict, humanitarianism, human rights documentation, international research collaboration, ethics governance, humanitarian crisis following floods, earthquake and conflict, health policy and planning, community health volunteers and maternal and child health.
+I have carried out ethnographic fieldwork in Nepal, India, Sri Lanka, and Malawi.
+I have extensively researched on labour migration, borders, foreign aid-funded development projects, Maoist conflict, humanitarianism, human rights documentation, international research collaboration, ethics governance, the humanitarian crisis following floods, earthquake and conflict, health policy and planning, community health volunteers, and maternal and child health.

 I received PhD from the School of Social and Political Science, the University in Edinburgh, and have worked at Feinstein International Centre at Tufts University between 2009-2011 and Save the Children UK between 2007-2009.